zaanstad/ZaanAtlas/README.md

     chmod +x $HOME/.git-askpass
     export GIT_ASKPASS=$HOME/.git-askpass

 Before running in development mode or preparing the application for deployment, you need to pull in external dependencies.
-Do this by running `ant init` in the geoexplorer directory:
+Do this by running `ant init` in the ZaanAtlas directory:

     ant init